Frequently Asked Questions

 Shiitake: Subsequent flushes are more difficult because the blocks are totally exposed/unwrapped, meaning they dry out faster and have higher rates of contamination.
 I find it best to put it out in your garden after the first flush and let Mother Nature take over.

 No, we sell ready-to-fruit blocks.
 Here's the difference: spores are like seeds (they start the mushroom lifecycle), spawn is mycelium growing on grain, and our blocks are fully colonized substrate ready to produce mushrooms.
-If you bought spawn, you'd need to mix it with substrate, wait 3-6 weeks for colonization, then wait another 2-4 weeks for fruiting.
-Our blocks skip all that—they're ready to fruit within days.
-This is what commercial growers use.
+If you bought spawn, you'd need to mix it with substrate, wait 3–6 weeks for colonization, then wait another 2–4 weeks for fruiting.
+Our blocks skip all that — they're ready to fruit within days.
 We're selling you the endpoint of a complex cultivation process, so you can go straight to the exciting part: growing and harvesting fresh mushrooms.

 No. Blocks ship within 1–2 weeks of you placing your order, Monday through Wednesday (so they aren't sitting in a shipping depot over the weekend).
 We ship when the mycelium/block is ready, so we don't always ship immediately.